Home

 ongoing change.

-Walter Cannon, another pioneer in our understanding of stress, coined the term homeostasis.
-Homeostasis describes the body's natural tendency to maintain balance and stability in essential biological systems.
+Walter Cannon is another pioneer in our understanding of stress.
+He found that we adapt to change through a process he called homeostasis.
+Homeostasis describes the body's natural tendency to maintain balance and stability even in the midst of change.
+This is essential in biological systems.
 Homeostasis is required for health.

-If the challenges of excessive change overwhelm our homeostatic mechanisms, then our bodies can not maintain the required stability for health.
-Then stress and illness follow.
+If excessive change overwhelms our homeostatic mechanisms, then our bodies can not maintain the required stability for health.

-This is true no matter how hard we try, or how many experts we consult.
 Change is going to happen in our lives.
-Change requires us to adapt and grow.
-It takes energy.
+It challenges us to adapt.
 We may have to:

 • reorganize our lives, or